 Chances are your boyfriend has been living with his broken or worn-out stuff for so long he’s almost stopped noticing it.
 However, if you take the initiative and replace it, he’ll undoubtedly notice the difference it makes in his quality of life.

 Gifts From $51 – $100

-With a budget of $50 to $100, you can afford to splurge and treat your man to something extraordinary.
-In this price range, your gift items include not just objects, but also fun and exciting experiences – a type of gift that happiness economists say brings more lasting pleasure than a physical present.
+With a budget of $51 to $100, you can afford to splurge and treat your man to something truly special this holiday season.
+In this price range, your options include both objects and fun and exciting experiences — a type of gift happiness economists say brings more lasting pleasure than a physical present.
 Or you can split the difference with physical gifts that are a great experience in themselves every time he uses them.

-Is there something your fella has always wanted to do but never had the opportunity?
+Is there something the man in your life has always wanted to do but never had the opportunity?
 As long as it’s nothing too outrageous, there’s a good chance you can make that dream come true on a $100 budget.
 For example, for that amount you can buy him:

 - An Adventure.
 Search Cloud 9 Living to find locations in your area for adventure activities like skydiving, bungee jumping, and ziplining.
-Your $100 budget could buy him two indoor skydiving flights in a location near Los Angeles or a chance to ride shotgun in a race car in Delaware.
+Your $100 budget could buy him two indoor skydiving flights in a location near Los Angeles or a kayaking tour of Chicago that ends with a fireworks display.